axah710/Notes_App/README.md

     ```
 6. **Open a pull request**.

-Please make sure your code follows our coding guidelines and is well-documented.
+Please make sure your code follows my coding guidelines and is well-documented.

-We hope you enjoy using Takamul!
+We hope you enjoy using My App!
 If you have any questions or feedback, please don't hesitate to reach out.

 Happy Note-Taking! ✨